madhurima-kandadai/work-samples/README.md

 If you are interested to work with us, but haven't already applied, go to https://eqworks.workable.com/ and apply for *only one* primary role that you're interested in.

 You will then receive an email containing problems which you may solve using one of the work samples in this repository.
-We don't have a fixed deadline, and everything is optional, but consider this a "first-come-first-serve" opportunity, so it's recommended to submit your solutions within a week from the day you receive the email.

 ## Roles